Skip to main content

 Supplemental Pension Savings Plan - Hourly (SPSP-H)

-Employees that meet the eligibility described below will be automatically enrolled in the City’s SPSP-H Plan:
+Employees who meet the eligibility described below will be automatically enrolled in the City’s SPSP-H Plan:

 Eligibility